-Seattle is the largest city in the Pacific Northwest.
-Whether you're an art enthusiast or a coffee lover, this urban metropolis is bustling with exciting locales you need to check out.
-If you're interested in big tourist attractions or small, local stops, you'll be more than satisfied with this city.
-Seattle has so many things to do and places to go that your visit should mix up the world-famous with the esoteric and ultra-local.
+Whether you're an art enthusiast or a coffee lover, Seattle is an urban metropolis bustling with exciting locales ranging from big tourist attractions to small, local shops that imbue the city with diversity.
+As the largest city in Pacific Northwest, Seattle has many things and places to do and see that mix up the world-famous with the esoteric and ultra-local.

 Any trip to Seattle should prioritize finding a great spot to snap a picture of the city's skyline.
 Look no further, because one place stands above the rest: Kerry Park.
 The view is absolutely picture-perfect, and any shot from the park ought to look postcard-worthy.
 It offers a gorgeous view of the Seattle Space Needle and the surrounding skyline, but that’s not all.
-When the weather is clear, you can catch the full, iconic Kerry Park view.
-This stretches beyond the skyline and captures the mountains beyond the city, particularly the famous Mount Rainier.
+When the weather is clear, you can catch a full view of the mountains beyond the city, particularly the famous Mount Rainier.

-Known as Seattle’s first skyscraper, the Smith Tower was an astonishing engineering feat when construction ended.
-It’s since stood for over a century.
-Eventually, the city of Seattle turned it into a historic attraction--a popular destination for architecture enthusiasts and anyone who wants to learn about the history of the Smith Tower.
-You can take a self-guided tour through a historical exhibit here that serves to teach the visitor all about the history of Seattle.
+Known as Seattle’s first skyscraper, the Smith Tower is an astonishing engineering feat that has stood tall for over a century.
+Eventually, the city of Seattle turned it into a historic attraction—a popular destination for architecture enthusiasts and anyone who wants to learn more about the Smith Tower and even about Seattle's history.

 Located beneath the Fremont Bridge, you can find the famous Fremont Troll.
-It’s a bizarre stone sculpture that’s a bit frightening and creepy.
-That’s exactly what makes it such an interesting sight, though.
+It’s a bizarre stone sculpture that’s a bit frightening and creepy, which is what makes it such an interesting sight.
 In 1990, the locals agreed to the construction of the troll as a tactic to deter drug abuse beneath the bridge.
-It worked, but now gawkers congregate under the bridge to take a look at the peculiar work of art.
+It worked, but now gawkers congregate under the bridge to take a look at this peculiar work of art.

-The iconic Grand Wheel of Seattle is one of the simple joys that you and a friend can have during your visit to Seattle.
+The iconic Grand Wheel of Seattle is one of the simple joys that you and your companion can have during your visit to Seattle.
 It’s one of the major symbols of the city and at one time it was the largest Ferris wheel on the entire U.S. West Coast.
-You can enjoy amazing views from atop of the Grand Wheel, but don’t hop on if you have a fear of heights!
+You can enjoy amazing views from atop of the Grand Wheel, but don’t hop on if you have a fear of heights.

-Seattle might be one of the coffee-lover capitals of the world; it certainly is in the U.S. There are countless amazing local cafes, so Starbucks might not sound like much of a stop.
+There are countless amazing local cafes in Seattle, so Starbucks might not sound like much of a stop.
 However, the Pike Place Starbucks is the original Starbucks and a unique destination.
-This fun, old-school designed coffeehouse is also home to the Starbucks Reserve Roastery, where you can experience an immersive demonstration of how their coffee is sourced and crafted.
+This fun, old-school coffeehouse is also home to the Starbucks Reserve Roastery, where you can experience an immersive demonstration of how their coffee is sourced and crafted.
 If you love coffee or you’re a retro design enthusiast, you need to visit the original Starbucks.

 The Chihuly Garden and Glass Museum is one of Seattle’s most underappreciated hidden gems.
-It’s dedicated to the work of Dale Chihuly, an artist who chose glass as his museum.
-His works are skillfully crafted into incredible shapes and wear brilliantly resplendent colors.
+It’s dedicated to the work of Dale Chihuly, an artist who made his studio entirely out of glass.
+His pieces are skillfully crafted into incredible shapes with striking colors.
 The garden serves as a backdrop to a selected collection of his artworks.